kelu124/echomods/include/AddMyLogs.md

 * Article: Impressive [Development of a Low-Cost Medical Ultrasound Scanner Using a Monostatic Synthetic Aperture](https://ieeexplore.ieee.org/document/7982705/)
   * I'm a noob at this, but it seems that MFFS uses fixed focus piezos, but MSAS does focusing in the software (hence synthetic aperture) using a piezo of known size.
 That's an interesting alternative to focused piezos.
   * Some other interesting insights, like using "Quality Assurance for UltraSound (QA4US) software" for image quality assessment, or also the architecture they used (an ARM, 14-bit ADC at 12Msps), or even the fact that the piezo is in direct contact with the skin, or a motor using a Voice Coil Motor.
-  * @todo add the MSAS principles to the un0rick article
+  * @done add the MSAS principles to the un0rick article
 * Module
   * #define PI2 or get_rpi_version
   * https://raspberrypi.stackexchange.com/questions/44858/how-to-transmit-a-binary-bit-stream-from-a-gpio-pin/44882#44882